Janina Gavankar Helped Meghan Markle On Her Wedding Day In This Totally Relatable Way

 "What you do when you go to a 'Hollywood thing' is you have your publicists tell the event staff that you are going," she explains further.
 "So when you hit the red carpet, there’s a piece of paper that has your face and your name underneath it so all the photographers and the camera people or the commentators know who you are and you’re not a stranger to them.
 It’s like a cheat sheet.
 I was the only idiot who didn’t tell anybody."

-The fact that Markle was texting Gavankar the night before her wedding shows she's never too busy for her friends.
-Even Gavankar describes the wedding as "intimate," because that's how Markle makes those she cares about feel — important.
+Despite all of that, though, Gavankar describes the wedding as "intimate," because that's how Markle makes those she cares about feel — important.
 She says, "From the outside it looked massive, but from the inside, it felt pretty intimate.
-It felt tiny even though it was gigantic from the outside."
+It felt tiny even though it was gigantic..."

-It's clear these two have an amazing bond and one that didn't stop Gavankar from bringing Markle lotion at such a lavish and extraordinary affair.
+And at the end of the day, that's what matters most.
+Sharing a beautiful and important moment of your life with those you love, and, well, in this particular case, 29 million other people.

 Reporting by Tatiana Tenreyro.

-Note: Clarification: This piece was updated after further clarification from Gavankar about the royal wedding.